 When they are born, Brazilian porcupines are covered with red hair and soft quills which harden over time.
 They live in tropical rainforest trees of Venezuela, Guiana, Brazil, Bolivia, Paraguay, Trinidad, and some extreme northern sections of Argentina, rarely descending to the forest floor.

 They eat leaves, stems, flowers, shoots, roots and the cambium layer found beneath thee bark of some trees.
-Their life span in an animal care facility: over 10-12 years; in the wild: 10-12 years.

 What’s that smell?
 Porcupine musk.In order to mark territory, porcupines secrete a chemical called musk, which they rub onto branches and trees.